 \subsection{Sample}

-Understanding the characteristics of the sample is essential to interpreting the data in context and to recognizing the potential limitations of the study.
+Understanding the characteristics of the sample is essential to interpret the data in context and to recognize the potential limitations of the study.
 Figure \ref{fig:sample} presents some main measures and characteristics of the sample collected.

 Initially, it is important to distinguish the occupations of professionals who work in schools.
 Approximately 74.6\% of respondents are teachers, while 11.8\% hold management positions, and 13.6\% fall under the category of ``other occupation''.
 Thus, the results obtained reflect not only the perceptions of teachers, but also those of other education professionals working in the school environment, providing a more comprehensive view of the problem analyzed.